 UiS has a zero-tolerance policy for bullying, harassment, and discrimination based on nationality, religion, ethnicity, age, gender, gender identity, sexuality, language, or disability.
-Such discrimination or harassment based on the aforementioned criteria, as well as sexual harassment, is prohibited under the Equality and Anti-Discrimination Act.
+Such discrimination or harassment based on the aforementioned criteria, as well as sexual harassment, is prohibited under the Equality and Anti-Discrimination Act § 13.

-The Equality and Anti-Discrimination Act defines harassment an sexual harassment:

-""Harassment" means acts, omissions or statements that have the purpose or effect of being offensive, frightening, hostile, degrading or humiliating.

-"Sexual harassment" means any form of unwanted sexual attention that has the purpose or effect of being offensive, frightening, hostile, degrading, humiliating or troublesome."
+This provision defines harassment as actions, omissions, or expressions intended or having the effect of being offensive, intimidating, hostile, degrading, or humiliating.
+Sexual harassment is defined as any form of unwanted sexual attention intended or having the effect of being offensive, intimidating, hostile, degrading, humiliating, or distressing.